SEARCH FOR HISTORICAL MAP

 OR SHARE MAPS WITH US

-The Royal Mughal Maps takes you back to a historical time of different eras, where you can see historical events based on the map and location of the event with all the details of the area of that time. it is our aim to be the single best online destination for map enthusiasts and researchers alike.
-We are keen to improve this project and participate in new research in the field of digital historical cartography.
+The Royal Mughal Maps takes you back to a historical time of different eras, where you can see historical events based on the map and location of the event with all the details of the map that live on.

 You can add your maps to The Royal Mughal Maps.

-We are open to partnership on national or European R&D projects.
-Don't hesitate to contact us!
+We are open to partnership on national or European projects.
+Don’t hesitate to contact us.

-Combining these collections allows site visitors a vast amount of information spanning several centuries of cartographic information.
+Combining these collections allows us to build a vast amount of information spanning several centuries of cartographic information.

 The vast majority of our database was created by scanning an original map at a high resolution by our team of highly skilled image technicians.
-After scanning, this team processes out the major imperfections while maintaining the look of an antiquarian map.
+After scanning, this hard process on the map interpretation with maintaining the look of an antiquarian map.

 Maps are then uploaded and cataloged for viewing on our website.
-Our technicians geocode each map to a modern map to enable the search by address function.
-Linking the historic images in our database with geocode data allows visitors to search by modern day address or latitude and longitude coordinates.
-Other methods to view our maps include browsing by geographic location as well as searching our maps via keywords, town names, makers names, or simply by year.
+Our technicians process each map to a modern map to enable the search by address function.
+Using the historic images in our database with geocode data allows visitors to search by modern city address or latitude and longitude coordinates.
+Other functions to view our maps include browsing by geographic location as well as searching our maps via keywords, town names, makers names, or simply by year.

 How does the Maps work?

-• Multiple layers allow you to see an area change through time, and our Geocode feature allows you to compare historical and modern maps.
+• Mughal layers allow you to see an area change through time, and our Geocode feature allows you to compare historical and modern maps.

 • An easy to use interface to allow you to browse, view and print historical maps.